changyiyen/emrtools/README.md

 * emr_encounters.py - lists encounter codes for a patient for a given time period

+* emr_nursing.py - prints nursing records for a patient for a particular encounter

+* emr_orders.py - retrieves medical orders for a patient for a articular encounter

+* emr_summary.py - generates a summary of patient events last night

+* emr_vitals.py - retrieves measurements of patient vitals

 * ivue_scraper.py - simple screen scraper for Philips iVue systems

 ## Dependencies